adsa95/driveback/README.md

-# freerider-slack-notifier
+# freerider
 ### Introduction
-A library for for fetching and searching available cars on Hertz Freerider
+A library for for fetching and searching available cars on Hertz Freerider.
+Includes a module to notify about matches with a Slack Hook.

 ### What is Hertz Freerider?
 Hertz Freerider is a service that enables you to drive cars that needs to be moved for free.
 Find out more here: https://www.hertzfreerider.se/